golangtutorial

 case "customer.subscription.deleted":

-// deny the user access to our service again, in the
+// Time to deny them access to our service.

 if err := customerSubscriptionDeleted(event.Data.Raw); err != nil {